plkujaw/-CV-/README.md

 ## Background

 In 2019 I've decided to change my career.
 I wanted to feel that I'm a part of something meaningful, that with my work I make a positive impact on the world.
-Considering myself as a caring, mindful and environmentally-conscious person who has always been keen on technology has put me naturally on a path to follow 'tech for good' ethos.
+Considering myself as a caring, mindful and environmentally-conscious person who has always been keen on technology has put me naturally on a path to follow '**tech for good**' ethos.
 With programming's virtually unlimited possibilities I've decided to make a transition into coding.
 This is why and how I've become an alumn of the renowned software development boot camp – [Makers Academy](https://makers.tech).

 ## Skills